chingu-voyages/Handbook/docs/resources/techresources/appdeployment.md

 [Vercel](https://vercel.com) is an application hosting service that is free of charge, easy to use, and integrated with GitHub repos.
 Vercel is a good solution for any size app.

+Even though Vercel technically supports backend applications, you will find it easier and more straightforward to deploy ExpressJS, Fastify, and Nginx-based backends on hosts such as Railway or Render.

 If you are using Vercel to host your deployed app be aware of this potential problem.
 The free version of Vercel doesn't support deploying repos that are in